 Ken Talbot, an Australian billionaire, is sadly confirmed dead after a plane he was travelling on crashed in the Congo.
 I'm so sad these are some of the last valuable thoughts Ken Talbot shared publicly, in an interview I conducted with him not long before his fatal accident.
+His thoughts are too valuable and timeless to not stay on The Global Townhall.

 Ken was born the son of a truck driver and raised in government housing.
 Considering his heritage, it is an astounding accomplishment to have accumulated such wealth by only 59 years of age.
 He generously contributed his wealth to causes that helped his community and world.
 I am grateful to present his thoughts on doing business in Africa and some of his billion dollar ideas.